arangodb/docs/3.11/data-modeling-collections-database-methods.md

 - `computedValues` (optional, default: `null`): An array of objects, each representing a [Computed Value](data-modeling-documents-computed-values.html).

+- `cacheEnabled`: Whether the in-memory hash cache for documents should be enabled for this collection (default: `false`).
+Can be controlled globally with the `--cache.size` startup option.
+The cache can speed up repeated reads of the same documents via their document keys.
+If the same documents are not fetched often or are modified frequently, then you may disable the cache to avoid the maintenance costs.

 - `numberOfShards` (optional, default `1`): in a cluster, this value determines the number of shards to create for the collection.
 In a single server setup, this option is meaningless.